Ahimsa

 Human trafficking is a global challenge.
 Multiple departments within ASIA Inc. offer support services to help combat its spread in the region.

 An estimated 21 million people around the world are trafficked for sexual slavery, forced labor and other forms of economic exploitation – including 1.5 million in the United States, according to the UNICEF USA.
 Human sex trafficking is the second fastest growing criminal industry in the United States.
 Approximately half of these victims are children.
-Condemned as a violation of human rights by international conventions, trafficking is an estimated $9 billion a year global industry that impacts thousands of individuals and their families daily around the world – including here in Cleveland.
+Condemned as a violation of human rights by international conventions, trafficking is an estimated $9 billion a year global industry that impacts thousands of individuals and their families daily around the world – including here in Northeast Ohio.

 ADDITIONAL INFORMATION